 Although it seems to have been suppressed among American Dominicans generally, the kissing of the priest's had when handing the cruets seems to have been done occasionally (probably among those trained in Europe) in the Western Provicance.
 Some of our servers do it now, but not all.

 Although Bonniwell says that the priest stands on the "first step" (understood in the video to be the top one below the footpace), Western Province practice is to descend to the floor for the "Prayers at the Foot of the Altar."
 The verse Adjutorium nostrum is said at the foot of the steps and the priest then ascends the steps.
 The rubrics say that the server is to lift the edge of the priest's alb so that he does not trip going up the steps.
 Some servers tried (and try) to do in our province but you have to be quick.

 It is common in our province for the priest to continue recitation of the Gloria as he moves to the book, but, if he does not have it memorized, it is possible to pause while moving (as here).
 Priests should note that the 1965 Missal does not have the head bows in the Gloria marked (except for those at the Name of Jesus).
 Priests might wish to pencil these rubrics into that newer book.

-We say the word Oremus in the center, with a head bow to the cross, before moving to the book for the collect.
 Note also how Fr.
 Hofer nicely makes a head bow to the cross at the Name of Jesus in the conclusion of the Collect (not mentioned by the commentator).

 Epistle, Responsory (Gradual), Alleluia, and Gospel